suit-wg/architecture/draft-ietf-suit-architecture.md

 - The firmware image is authenticated and integrity protected.
-  Attempts to flash a maliciously modified firmware image or an image from an unknown, untrusted source are prevented.
+  Attempts to flash a maliciously modified firmware image or an image from an unknown, untrusted source must be prevented.

-- The firmware image can be confidentiality protected so that attempts by an adversary to recover the plaintext binary can be prevented or at least made more difficult.
-Obtaining the firmware is often one of the first steps to mount an attack since it gives the adversary valuable insights into used software libraries, configuration settings and generic functionality (even though reverse engineering the binary can be a tedious process).

 In examples this document uses asymmetric cryptography because it is the preferred approach by many IoT deployments.
-The use of symmetric credentials is also supported and can be used by
-very constrained IoT devices.
+The use of symmetric credentials is also supported and can be used by very constrained IoT devices.

+- The firmware image can be confidentiality protected so that attempts by an adversary to recover the plaintext binary can be mitigated or at least made more difficult.
+Obtaining the firmware is often one of the first steps to mount an attack since it gives the adversary valuable insights into used software libraries, configuration settings and generic functionality.
+Even though reverse engineering the binary can be a tedious process modern reverse engineering frameworks have made this task a lot easier.

 While the standardization work has been informed by and optimised for firmware update use cases of Class 1 devices (according to the device class